rfehr-creator/plan/index.md

             - will work the best across all vendors

 ## Part 2
-This part would involve integrating Part 1 into the existing as well as determining the architecture for Part 1.
+This part would involve integrating Part 1 into the existing system as well as determining the architecture for Part 1.
 Should it be an API or would a Queue be more appropriate?

 ## My Plan
 My plan would be to start small so that it would be farily quick to implement basic sorting from start to finish.
 I'm thinking of starting with about 20 vendors composed of bank statements and credit cards.
 This would involve the following steps: